0xGingi/pear/README.md

 every milestone §11–§31 has a pinned contract and as-built notes, including the perf baselines (5k e2e clone ≈ 37s release; 500k-file watcher-load numbers and the current cycle-cost caveat in §27).

-## Caveats

-- Personal project: no support channel, no Windows, no promises.
-- Single writer per workspace at a time; merging is out of scope by design (the lease + takeover flow is the answer).
-- Very large trees (500k+ files) work — measured in §27 — but each
-  change-triggered cycle costs tens of seconds there.